 Cybersecurity company WhiteHawk Ltd (ASX:WHK) remains central to our long-term investment portfolio.

-Since we added WHK to our portfolio and named the company as our 'Pick of The Year', we have spent hours speaking to management and conducting ongoing due diligence as the stock has flown under the radar of the broader market.
+Since adding WHK to our portfolio and naming it as our 'Pick of The Year', we have spent hours speaking to management and conducting ongoing due diligence, all while the stock has flown under the radar of the broader market.

 Today, WhiteHawk announced it has been contracted by a key US federal government Chief Information Security Officer (CISO) to implement its Cyber Risk Radar.